 Freezing eggs before the age of 30 will probably provide the highest number of healthy eggs, with a slightly smaller number if between the ages of 30 and 35 and a much smaller number over age 35.

-To balance the considerations of egg quality and when they might be needed in the future, we would recommend an optimum age range in the UK of between 30 and 35.
+Now it's become easier to balance the considerations of egg quality and when they might be needed in the future.
+We would recommend an optimum age range in the UK of between 25 and 35.

 What if I’m older than 35?